leroykayanda/aks-cluster/docs/app-setup.md

  - Set up a terraform cloud workspace named azure-demo-app-dev
  - Attach the variable set containing azure credentials.
  - Navigate to the demo-app/terraform folder
- - set up backend.tf, variables.tf & providers.tf with values suitable for your environment.
+ - Set up backend.tf, variables.tf & providers.tf with values suitable for your environment.
  - Run terraform apply to create key vault, the app namespace, set up workload identity, the app's DNS record, ACR.
 Verify these components have been created.
  - Modify `argocd_image_updater_values` in aks/variables.tf and add the details of the ACR repo that has been created under registries.

 **Pipeline setup**
 - We use github actions to push an image to ACR.
 ArgoCD will detect this new image and trigger a new deployment.
-- set up these repository secrets in github.
+- Set up these repository secrets in github.

 1. ACR_LOGIN_SERVER
 2. ACR_USERNAME